FREE SHIPPING on orders of $85 or more

 More information is included under the topic Early Reece Notables in all our PDF Extended History products.

 The Welsh began to emigrate to North America in the late 1800s and early 1900s in search of land, work, and freedom.
 Those that arrived helped shape the industry, commerce, and the cultural heritage of both Canada and the United States.
 The records regarding immigration and passenger show a number of people bearing the name Reece:

-Reece Settlers in the United States in the 17th Century
+Reece Settlers in United States in the 17th Century

-Reece Settlers in the United States in the 18th Century
+Reece Settlers in United States in the 18th Century

-Reece Settlers in the United States in the 19th Century
+Reece Settlers in United States in the 19th Century

 The motto was originally a war cry or slogan.
 Mottoes first began to be shown with arms in the 14th and 15th centuries, but were not in general use until the 17th century.
 Thus the oldest coats of arms generally do not include a motto.
 Mottoes seldom form part of the grant of arms: Under most heraldic authorities, a motto is an optional component of the coat of arms, and can be added to or changed at will; many families have chosen not to display a motto.